Ethiopia III Returned Peace Corps Volunteers

 The Communist doing what they are good at.

-Photographs of the victims of the Derge are being added everyday.
+Photographs of the victims of the Derg are being added everyday.

 Haunting memories of the innocent victims.

-Members of the Derge facing the Death Sentence after the fall.
+Members of the Derg facing the Death Sentence after the fall.

-A list of the victims being read to the Derge.
+A list of the victims being read to the Derg.

-A monument to the Derge still stands in Addis Addis.
+A monument to the Derg still stands in Addis Addis.

 Detail of the Communist monument.